thunderdust/Solaris/catalog.md

     [Managers]
     General manager of the business and the employees in the company.

+    [Sales Managers]
+    Formed by managers of sales representatives from sales department.

     [Sales Representatives]
     Formed by the employees of sales team in the company.
 This is the major user group, who produce the most of the profits for the business.

     [After-sale Service Agent]
     This group of employees are responsible for dealing with the after-sale services.

-    [Marketing Executives]
-    Formed by the employees from marketing department of this company.
-They analyze current situations and make marketing plans and strategies for the company.

     [Sales Accountants]
     Sales accountants need to prepare the sales reports for managers and marketing executives.